kwojdalski/garch_project/README.md

 - Financial data fetching using Yahoo Finance
 - Volatility forecasting and analysis
 - Interactive analysis through Jupyter notebook and Quarto document
-- Educational presentation on GARCH models
+- Presentation on GARCH models
 - Code quality enforcement with pre-commit hooks
-- Comprehensive data processing utilities
+- Data processing utilities
-- Type hints and static type checking with mypy
+- Type hints and static type checking (with mypy)

 ## Requirements

 - Python 3.10+ (specified in .python-version)
-- Poetry (for dependency management)
+- Poetry (for dependency management / setting up the environment)
-- Quarto (for rendering the Quarto document)
+- Quarto (for rendering / converting the Quarto document)
 - pre-commit (for code quality checks)
 - easy-commit (optional, for writing more meaningful and easier commits)
-- vscode / jupyter notebook / jupyterlab (optional, for features such as syncing up .qmd / .md / .ipynb / .py files)
+- vscode / jupyter notebook / jupyterlab (optional) - for features such as syncing up `.qmd` / `.md` / `.ipynb` / `.py` files)
-- [makedown](https://github.com/tzador/makedown) - for running this file as a script (`pip install --upgrade makedown`)
+- [makedown](https://github.com/tzador/makedown) (optional) - for running this file as a script (`pip install --upgrade makedown`)

 ## Installation

 1. Clone this repository